NREL/EnergyPlus/doc/src/docs/EngineeringReference/13a-EncyclopaedicRefs.md

 *ChillerEIRFPLR* = Energy input to cooling output factor, equal to 1 at the reference leaving condenser water temperature and PLR = 1.0

-*T<sub>cond,l</sub>*<sub>     </sub>= leaving condenser water temperature, ?C. This will be the water temperature entering the condenser loop (e.g., entering the cooling tower).
+*T<sub>cond,l</sub>*<sub>     </sub>= leaving condenser water temperature, ˚C. This will be the water temperature entering the condenser loop (e.g., entering the cooling tower).
 If the chiller is a heat recovery chiller,then the condenser leaving temperature is adjusted to account for both fluid streams as described in the section above on heat recovery chillers.

 *PLR*      =Part load ratio = (cooling load) / (chiller’s available cooling capacity)